ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 In order to understand where to find info about other agents' location an how to refer to it, I created 2 agents and find their info in "SIMAgent::agents", ref. screenshot below, where the frame nr, color, etc. are given.
 Need to find their locations, GPos.

-I pick agents[0] to be my agent and usees its location to check for others within a radius of RNeighborhood.
+I pick agents[0] to be my agent and usees its location to check for the other within a radius of RNeighborhood.

 ![Agents Information](agents_2.png)